KIT Campus Sports

 Project Inclusive mobility

-An Activity KIT subproject – Exercise modules for KIT students
+An activity kit and activity kit 2.0 subproject – Exercise modules for KIT students

 The aim is to offer a regular inclusive sports program both in the curriculum of Institute of Sports and Sports Science IfSS and as part of the campus sports classes for KIT students.